LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/make-this-an-incantation.md

 our inner self

-for them to display theirs.
+for them to

+have the chance to

+display theirs.

 &nbsp;